-7.10 In common with most Councils, Perth & Kinross Council both undertakes short-term borrowing from and lends to other local authorities across the UK as permitted investments.
-Local authorities are not immune from financial difficulties and there is specific provision for the reporting and management of these situations in relation to English local authorities known as a Section 114 notice.
-However, unlike commercial entities, the winding-up of a local authority in England or Scotland can only be authorised by the UK or Scottish Parliament respectively.
+7.10 In common with most Councils, Perth & Kinross Council both undertakes short-term borrowing from, and lends to, other local authorities across the UK as Permitted Investments.
+Local authorities are not immune from financial difficulties and there is specific provision for the reporting and management of these situations in relation to English local authorities know as a Section 114 notice.
+However, unlike commercial entities, the winding-up of a local authority in England or Scotland can only be authorised by the UK or Scotlish Parliament respectively.
 This statutory underpinning means that local authorities cannot go bankrupt and, therefore, present a very low to negligible counter-party investment risk.
+In 2024/25, it is anticipated that any such lending to other local authorities will be limited and for short durations, however borrowing from other local authorities may be appropriate where longer term PWLB borrowing is deferred.